Franz Goedecker: Life

-A native of Bingen in the Rhineland, Goedecker was born about 1840, and studied at Munich.
+A native of Bingen in the Rhineland, Goedecker was born about 1840, and studied at the Ludwig-Maximilians-Universität München.
 By the 1860s, he was living in England and working as a wine merchant.
 With other Germans living in England, including the painter Richard Huttula, Carl Haag, Wilhelm Kumpel, and Joseph Wolf, an animal-painter, Goedecker joined the London-based Verein für Kunst und Wissenschaft (Society for Art and Science).
 In the late 1860s, he was part of a group called Gemütliches Deutschland ("Easygoing Germany)" which met at the Hotel de la Boule d'Or, in Soho, whose members later joined the German Athenaeum of London.
 In 1874, Goedecker was the secretary of the art department of the German Athenaeum and was thanked by the chairman, Carl Haag, for organizing a musical Composition Evening.
 By 1879, he was a committee member of the German Athenaeum.
 In 1881, he was living in lodgings in Lewisham High Street and was described for that year's census as a married 41-year-old merchant born in Germany.
 He also had business offices in St James's Street, with Francis Moll, and Goedecker & Moll traded as wine and spirits merchants.
 He sometimes anglicized his name as "Francis Goedecker".
 On 15 November 1883, Goedecker and Moll dissolved their partnership.